-Autistic meltdowns can be a challenging experience for individuals on the autism spectrum and those around them.
+Autistic meltdowns can be a challenging experience for individuals of all ages on the autism spectrum and those around them.

 To offer assistance and ensure appropriate support during these intense episodes, it’s crucial to understand what triggers these situations and how to respond effectively.